 I. INTRODUCTION

 In the context of history, it is sometimes said that to know where you’re going, you must know where you’ve been.
-This concept also rings true in the realm of the marine sciences on both shortterm (months to decades) and long-term (decades to centuries) scale.
+This concept also rings true in the realm of the marine sciences on both short-term (months to decades) and long-term (decades to centuries) scales.
 Unfortunately, detailed historical data of pelagic animal distributions throughout the oceans as a whole are relatively sparse, with few extended data sets of animal distributions and associated hydrographic conditions, collected in the same area over an extended period of time.
 In 1993, the Midwater Ecology Group at the Monterey Bay Aquarium Research Institute (MBARI) began the first extended time-series study of its kind, monitoring the upper 1000 m of water in Monterey Canyon, via high quality Remotely Operated Vehicle (ROV) video on a monthly basis to monitor how the population dynamics at this site change with varying hydrographic conditions such as those associated with El Niño-Southern Oscillation (ENSO) and decadal oscillation events.
 The ensuing 23 years of observations and resultant data, also serve as a unique baseline to assess further changes that appear to be linked to climate change.
 In order to fully realize the increasing value of these data, the surveys must be continued into the future.

 ROV-based video surveys have significant advantages over those conducted using nets, particularly in regard to determining the density of gelatinous organisms, many of which are too fragile to be collected intact by nets.
 However, there are limitations.
 First, from a survey perspective, ROV platforms used to collect the images are large, slow and noisy, thus biasing these surveys towards animals that lack the ability to quickly move out of the way, or that are attracted to the high intensity lights.
 And second, from an operational standpoint, ship/ROV time is expensive and competitive.
 It is difficult to support a program that requires this amount of resources on a perpetual basis.
 Therefore, developing a less obtrusive method for imaging the water column while minimizing operating costs is the logical path forward.
 Also, by adapting our survey methods to an Autonomous Underwater Vehicle (AUV) platform, there is the potential for this technique to be adopted by other institutions that do not operate ROVs.

-Consequently, the Investigations of Imaging for Midwater Autonomous Platforms (i2MAP) project has developed a high–definition imaging module nose section that is mated to one of MBARI’s Dorado class AUV tail and mid-sections that are otherwise used for seafloor mapping [Kirkwood, et al.] and hydrographic surveys (Ryan, et al.).
+Consequently, the Investigations of Imaging for Midwater Autonomous Platforms (i2MAP) project has developed a high–definition, imaging module nose section that is mated to one of MBARI’s Dorado class AUV tail and mid-sections that are otherwise used for seafloor mapping [Kirkwood, et al.] and hydrographic surveys (Ryan, et al.).
 The minimum requirement for this system was to capture video and ancillary hydrographic data of at least the quality of that which we previously attained using MBARI’s ROVs.
 However, the higher goal was to improve the quality of the imagery in such a way that it will enhance the quality of our surveys.

 II.
 MESOPELAGIC SURVEYS WITH MBARI’S ROVS